-When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+Oral proposals or faxed proposals are not acceptable.
+Please send proposal package(s) via email.
+The technical proposal and cost proposal must be saved as separate PDF documents and emailed to DECDASPROCUREMENT@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf."
 The email must contain the RFP number in the subject line.

-The maximum size of a single email (including all text and attachments) that can be received by the state is 20MB (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+The maximum size of a single email, including all text and attachments, the state can receive is 20 megabytes.
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes, and each email must comply with the requirements described above.